CapricanDRJ/HadesStarCommunityData/docs/corp/eee919ee67cd5b7eb62548219cd7981660ab85d08ab0fe23b83f1849ca6cf8c6/index.md

 ---
 layout: page
-title: On en a Gros !
+title: ​On en a Gros !
 description: Hades' Star On en a Gros !
 Bonus[🔴] W:23 L:24 D:0
 ---